Digital X-Rays – Bedford, VA

 Are X-Rays Safe?

 Some patients dislike the idea of getting regular dental X-rays because they are concerned about radiation.
 However, there is no need to worry!
-In our office, we use advanced digital technology that reduces the amount of radiation that patients are exposed to by up to 90% (compared to traditional radiographs).
+In our dental office, we use advanced digital technology that reduces the amount of radiation that patients are exposed to by up to 90% (compared to traditional radiographs).
 The risk of suffering complications from dental radiographs is next to nothing.
 In fact, when all of the proper precautions are in place, this diagnostic process is considered safe even for young children and pregnant women.